 - 4.1 Consumers who require a service must enter into a written agreement with the Municipality. - 4.2 The process must occur ten (10) days prior to taking occupation of the premises, so that the Municipality can ensure that a meter reading is taken on the appropriate day and that the services are available when occupation is taken.
-Failure to adhere to the timeframe may result in customers not having the services available when occupation is taken. - 4.3 The Municipality will render the first account after the first meter reading cycle to be billed following the date of signing the service agreement. - 4.4 Consumers who illegally consume services without this agreement will be subject to punitive action. - 4.5 All occupiers should be on prepaid metering system.
+Failure to adhere to the timeframe may result in customers not having the services available when occupation is taken. - 4.3 The Municipality will render the first account after the first meter reading cycle to be billed following the date of signing the service agreement. - 4.4 Consumers who illegally consume services without this agreement will be subject to punitive action. - 4.5 All the natural persons will be required to be on prepaid metering system when service account is opened, and the exception will be made only to legal entities providing valid reason(s) in writing that their business model is complex to run on prepaid metering system. - 4.6 The Municipality will prospectively open the consumer account on the property owners' name for individual tenants (natural persons), and in case where the tenant is a company (legal entity) such company may open the account in their name provided that the company provides valid reason(s) in writing that it will be impractical to service the account when it is in the name of the property owner, and that monthly service charges will be paid for in full by the due date.